 The School of Adult and Graduate Studies is designed especially for the adult learner who has completed some college work and desires to finish a degree in an accelerated program by attending class one night per week.
+Through this

-Through this School, the College offers Associate in Science (AS), Associate in Applied Science (AAS), Bachelor of Business Administration (BBA), Bachelor of Science (BS), Master of Arts in Clinical Mental Health Counseling (MA), Master of Business Administration (MBA), and Master of Science in Management and Leadership (MS) degrees.
+School, the College offers Associate in Science (AS), Associate in Applied Science (AAS), Bachelor of Business Administration (BBA), Bachelor of Science (BS), Master of Arts (MA), Master of Business Administration (MBA), and Master of Science (MS) degrees.